 Gamification works, but not by simply throwing a few pictures or silly titles into the software.
 For gamification to be successful, it needs to be part of your broader community engagement strategy.

 To this, I'd recommend taking a quick look at these 3 easy steps to create a community engagement plan.
-If you're more of a listener, check out the webinar below.

 While gamification needs to be embedded into your community strategy, there are a few things to keep in mind when looking to implement your gamification elements.